-Obviously downing H20 is priority number one when it comes to keeping our health in check, but it’s no secret that coconut water has been the holy-grail health drink for a while.
+Obviously downing H2O is priority number one when it comes to keeping our health in check, but it’s no secret that coconut water has been the holy-grail health drink for a while.
 It’s ranked supreme among experts as one of the best beverages to chug after a crazy workout.
 But this health drink du jour has a contender you need to know about.
 If you’re down to try your next best answer to glowing skin, be sure to acquaint yourself with cactus water.

 Cactus water is a plant-based beverage derived from the fruit of the prickly pear cactus and packed with incredible health and skin benefits.
 Think coconut water, but even better.
 There, we said it.
-Cactus water is made with half the calories and sugar than lots of coconut water products sold on the market.
+Cactus water is typically made with half the calories and sugar than lots of coconut water products sold on the market.
 But this under-the-radar drink isn’t just another concoction that claims to work wonders only to disappoint you.
 We have proof that this stuff is the real deal.
-We called on four experts to give us the lowdown on all the reasons everyone should stock your fridge with this succulent drink that may be the secret to stunning skin.
+We called on four experts to give us the lowdown on all the reasons everyone should stock their fridge with this succulent drink that may be the secret to stunning skin.

 Cosmetic chemist and 100% Pure founder Susie Wang explains its magic: “Whereas the majority of water passes through our system, cactus water is much better absorbed in our bodies and retained through our thirsty skin cells, nerves, muscles, organs, and other tissues.
-It’s also full of electrolytes, which give us glowy skin, better sleep, and more energy and help women cramp less.”
+It’s also full of electrolytes, which give us glowy skin, better sleep, and more energy, and help women cramp less.”

 Dermatologist Dendy Engelman, MD, is also a proponent of cactus water because of its incredible health benefits.
 “As a drink, cactus water boasts benefits including fighting free radical damage, damage from UV/UB rays, and pollution because it contains taurine.
 Taurine is a very potent and dense antioxidant that reduces inflammation and detoxifies your skin,” Engelman says.
 “In addition, it contains vitamins B and C, calcium, potassium, magnesium and iron that can help boost your immune system.”